 We decided on Manchester: they too have a cohesive and rapidly-growing pup community, and they also have a centralised village with many friendly venues that happily support the pup community.
 In moving there, however, we wanted to make sure we involved as much of the local scene as possible, so we split the contest across various venues, that each might share in the fun.
 Manchester put out a terrific welcome for us for the third edition of our contest, and we couldn't be happier with how united and supportive the entire Manchester scene has been.

-We at the Mr Puppy Team, together with our brothers at Mr Puppy Europe and Leatherpride Belgium, believe in pups.
+We at the Mr Puppy Team, together with our brothers across the continent and with our brothers at Mr Puppy Europe, believe in pups.
 We believe in community, and our vision is to advance the pup community as a joyful and inclusive brotherhood.
 Towards the future, we all hope that many countries will follow the example we set in the UK by holding their own national elections, and the Mr Puppy Team in the UK is fully committed to supporting our pup brothers in Europe achieve this.
 This would bring a lot of attention to the puppy scene and make it boom.
 It will also enable us to reach out to a lot of guys who haven’t yet found a way to enjoy their needs or fantasies, and bring happiness and joy to more men through a love of pup play.
 Because that’s why we do this: we love pups, and we believe in them.